Escobar's Conjecture on a sharp lower bound for the first nonzero Steklov eigenvalue: Proofs of Theorems and

 Then $\O$ is isometric to a Euclidean ball with radius $1/c$. \end{prop} \begin{proof} Since the result for the case $n=2$ has been proved by Escobar \cite{Esc97} (see pages 548--549 there), we consider the case $n\ge 3$ in the following.
 Note $\nabla^2 f=0$.
 So $|\nabla f|$ is constant on $\O$.
 Without loss of generality, assume $|\nabla f|=1$.
 Then we can check that any level set

-in $\O$ is a totally geodesic hypersurface with unit normal $\nabla f$.
+in $\O$ is totally geodesic with unit normal $\nabla f$.
 Moreover, $\nabla f$ is a global Killing vector field.
 Therefore, $\O$ is of a warped product structure.
 In other words, $\Omega$ is contained in a Riemannian direct product

 with $f=t$ being the coordinate for $\R$.
 In particular, in the coordinate of $M_0\times \R$, $\n f=(0, 1)$.
 Compare Brinkmann's result in 1925; see Theorem~4.3.3 in \cite{Pet16}.